top of page

 personal finance tips for business owners

+Today, I’ll share some strategies that might not be obvious but could help you save money.
 I’m not an accountant or financial advisor, and this isn’t financial advice.
 I’ll raise questions you might want to discuss with your own financial advisor or accountant.
+The advantages vary depending on your business, location, and lifestyle.

+My first and biggest tip is to separate your personal and business finances.
+This may sound obvious, but it’s crucial.
 When setting up your business, open a separate business bank account.
 All business income and expenses should go into this account, while your salary should go into your personal account.

 Maintaining proper financial records isn’t just about keeping things clean; it also changes your mindset.
 It makes you more conscious of your purchases and their purpose.
 Consult your accountant if you’re unsure about certain expenses, as some may be tax-deductible.